-- The proposed scheme includes 76 parking spaces which includes 13 for staff and 6 for guests, which is in excess of the guidance provided by Surrey County Council - Experience at other sites has shown this would be more than sufficient to ensure that there is no overspill parking outside the site. - Audley has an agreement with Enterprise to provide car club facilities for residents - 10% of the total number of parking spaces would be provided with electric car charging points, together with cycle storage and a shuttle service to and from transport hubs for staff.
+• The proposed scheme includes 76 parking spaces which includes 13 for staff and 6 for guests, which is in excess of the guidance provided by Surrey County Council charging points, together with cycle storage and a shuttle service to and from transport hubs for staff.
 The minibus would have its own dedicated parking bay.